Yandex Cloud

 • Creating an alert

-• load_balancer.smart_web_security.requests_per_second: Number of requests to the protected resource per second.
+• load_balancer.smart_web_security.requests_per_second: Number of requests sent to the protected resource per second.
 This value matches the number of requests processed by the security profile.

 To configure alerting: